cekit/cekit/docs/handbook/building/builder-engines.rst

 This build engine is using ``rhpkg`` or ``fedpkg`` tool to build the image using OSBS service.
 By default it performs **scratch build**.
 If you need a proper build you need to specify ``--release`` parameter.

+By default every image is squashed at the end of the build.
+This means that all layers above the base image will be squashed into a single layer.

 Input format
     Dockerfile
 Parameters